Skip to content

 Danger

-The run server task deletes everything inside the plugins folder whenever it's run, meaning any changes you make to your new config there will be overwritten.
+When testing configs, keep in mind that the run server task deletes everything inside the plugins folder whenever it's run, meaning any changes you make to your new config there will be overwritten.
 Instead, just try changing the default value - or run the server manually so the plugins folder isn't deleted when the server restarts.